SciCompMod/ESID-Backend/docs/setup.md

 ```

 > [!NOTE]
 > In older docker compose versions you may need to provide the .env file in each command (3 & 4) because the file is not recognized in the docker-compose.yml
-> in this case add `--env-file .docker-env` directly after `docker compose` and before the rest of the commands
+> In this case add `--env-file .docker-env` directly after `docker compose` and before the rest of the commands

 ## API
 Goto http://localhost:8000